appeltel/pychurch_fizzbuzz/README.md

 1. A name `x` representing any variable that is a valid lambda term, provided that the name is not any python built-in function or keyword.
+  * Optional enclosing parenthesis are allowed, i.e. `(x)`, which will allow expressions to continue across multiple lines.
 1. If `t` is a lambda term, and `x` is a variable, then the expression `lambda x: (t)` is allowed syntax for a lambda abstraction.
   * The enclosing parenthesis are optional, `lambda x: t` is also permitted.